jacobhal/visual-studio/README.md

 ### Debugging useful tips

+#### Create JSON From Object During Debugging
+Type the following in the Immediate window to get a JSON string:

+Newtonsoft.Json.JsonConvert.SerializeObject(obj)

 #### Unhelpful exception message
 ##### Option 1
 Whenever you are facing hard bugs and get exceptions that don't really make sense or relate to your actual problem you can modify the exception sensitivity and get more exceptions: